Analysis Begins with Recent Sales

 Field visits to the sold properties are conducted to confirm the size of structure(s), property characteristics, outbuildings and site characteristics, as well as the property's relationship to the surrounding area.

-Assessment neighborhoods are defined as a group of complementary land uses; a congruous grouping of inhabitants, buildings, or business enterprises).
+Assessment neighborhoods are defined as a group of complementary land uses (a congruous grouping of inhabitants, buildings, or business enterprises).
 An assessment neighborhood may include properties from several subdivisions and conversely several assessment areas may be located within the boundaries of a single subdivision.

 Sales analysis and reassessment of properties is done by assessment neighborhoods.
 The analysis begins by measuring the recent arms-length transactions against their previous assessments.
-The Constitution of Virginia directs real estate assessments to be fair market value.
+The Constitution of Virginia (PDF) directs real estate assessments to be fair market value.

 Market Value is defined by the International Association of Assessing Officers as "the most probable price (in terms of money) which a property should bring in a competitive and open market under all conditions requisite to a fair sale, the buyer and seller each acting prudently and knowledgeably, and assuming the price is not affected by undue stimulus, as of a specific date."

 The assessment divided by the sales price provides the assessment-sales ratio which will suggest if reassessment is needed.